AndrienkoAleksandr/che-machine-exec/README.md

     ```bash
     helm upgrade --install che --namespace=che --set global.cheWorkspacesNamespace=che ./
     ```
-> Notice you can track deploy CHE with help Minikube dashboard:
+> Notice You can track deploy CHE with help Minikube dashboard:
   ```bash
   minikube dashboard
   ```

-When Eclipse CHE will be deployed on the Minikube you can test che-machine-exec.
-Unfortunately we don't have Kubernetes stack with included Theia IDE.
+When Eclipse CHE will be deployed on the Minikube You can test che-machine-exec.
+Unfortunately, we don't have Kubernetes stack with included Theia IDE.
 So create workspace from
 "Default Java Stack with JDK 8, Maven and Tomcat.", but then replace workspace config in the user dashboard by this one:

 ```json